dell/csm-docs/content/docs/installation/helm/powerflex.md

 ### Install PowerFlex Storage Data Client

+The CSI Driver for PowerFlex requires you to have installed the PowerFlex Storage Data Client (SDC) on all Kubernetes nodes which run node portion of CSI driver.
+SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment, currently Fedora CoreOS (FCOS) and Red Hat CoreOS (RHCOS).
+On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps below.
+Refer https://hub.docker.com/r/dellemc/sdc for supported OS versions.

+#### SDC Deployment

-The CSI Driver for PowerFlex requires you to have installed the PowerFlex Storage Data Client (SDC) on all worker nodes.
-If installing on Fedora CoreOS (FCOS) with Kubernetes or Red Hat CoreOS (RHCOS) nodes on OpenShift you can install using the automated SDC deployment feature.
-If installing on non-RHCOS nodes, you must install SDC manually.
+The CSI Driver for PowerFlex requires you to have installed the PowerFlex Storage Data Client (SDC) on all Kubernetes nodes which run node portion of CSI driver.
+SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment, currently Fedora CoreOS (FCOS) and Red Hat CoreOS (RHCOS).

-#### Automatic SDC Deployment

-The automated deployment of the SDC runs by default when installing the driver.
-It installs an SDC container to facilitate the installation.
-More details on how the automatic SDC deployment works can be found in the Feature section of this site on the PowerFlex page.
+On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps below.
+Refer https://hub.docker.com/r/dellemc/sdc for your OS versions.

 **Optional:** For a typical install, you will pull SDC kernel modules from the Dell EMC ftp site, which is setup by default.
 Some users might want to mirror this repository to a local location.
 The PowerFlex KB article (https://www.dell.com/support/kbdoc/en-us/000184206/how-to-use-a-private-repository-for) has instructions on how to do this.